GreenAntTech/JSphere/README.md

 # JSphere
 JSphere is a lightweight and flexible web application server for Deno.

-JSphere decouples your application logic from the application's runtime environment, allowing for highly composable and scalable application architecture.
+JSphere decouples your application logic from the application's runtime environment, allowing for highly composable and scalable application architectures.

-JSphere Element is a lightweight JavaScript library for building composable, message driven, navigable web interfaces.
+JSphere Element (element.js) is a lightweight JavaScript library for building composable, message-driven, and easily navigable web interfaces.
+JSphere Element web interfaces can be rendered at the client or at the server allowing you flexible options for how hydration will occur at the client.

 ## Getting Started